buildbot/buildbot/master/docs/developer/database.rst

         ``self.db.model``.
 In the unusual case that a connector component needs access to the master, the easiest path is ``self.db.master``.

+    .. py:method:: checkLength(col, value)

+        For use by subclasses to check that 'value' will fit in 'col', where 'col' is a table column from the model.
+        Ignore this check for database engines that either provide this error themselves (postgres) or that do not enforce maximum-length restrictions (sqlite)

+    .. py:method:: findSomethingId(self, tbl, whereclause, insert_values, _race_hook=None)

+        Find (using C{whereclause}) or add (using C{insert_values) a row to C{table}, and return the resulting ID.

+    .. py:method:: hashColumns(*args)

+        Hash the given values in a consistent manner: None is represented as \xf5, an invalid unicode byte; strings are converted to utf8; and integers are represented by their decimal expansion.
+        The values are then joined by '\0' and hashed with sha1.

+    .. py:method:: doBatch(batch, batch_n=500)

+        returns an Iterator that batches stuff in order to not push to many thing in a single request.
+        Especially sqlite has 999 limit on argument it can take in a requests.

 Direct Database Access
 ~~~~~~~~~~~~~~~~~~~~~~